timka/bitchat-terminal/README.md

 A terminal client for BitChat - the decentralized, encrypted mesh network chat protocol that works over Bluetooth LE.

-> ⚠️ **Security Notice**: Private messages and channels are pending external audit.
+> ⚠️ **Security Notice**: I have found & reported some security flaws in the current implementation that will hopefully be fixed in later releases with the Noise protocol.
+Private messages and channels are pending external audit.
 Use at your own risk for sensitive communications.

 ## Quick Start